openmastery/ideaflow/Readme.md

 # User Access

+WARNING: This version of the server is insecure and should only be installed on an internal network.

+To create new users, you can now simply open the github.com/openmastery/ideaflow-profiler application, and create users from there.

+# Manually Creating a User Account

 All APIs require access using an API-KEY header.
 When you access the API via the plugin, you need to configure preferences to use the API Key.